members enquiry 0203 176 6509/6511

 RETIRED OFFICER’S ASSOCIATION

-SATURDAY 14th OCTOBER 2017
+SATURDAY 13th OCTOBER 2018

 Chairman’s Opening Address

-He went on to list the names of those other 16 members who had passed on since our last reunion and asked the meeting to stand in silent tribute to their memory.
+He went on to list the names of those 14 members who had passed on since our last reunion and asked the meeting to stand in silent tribute to their memory.

-Minutes of the last Annual General Meeting
+Minutes of the 2017 Annual General Meeting

-The minutes of the last meeting were accepted by the members as a true record.
+The minutes of the 2017 meeting were accepted by the members as a true record.

 There were no matters arising.

 The Secretary opened by saying that he was pleased to report that the ROA is continuing to attract new members – 33 since the last Conference, which bodes well for the future of the organisation.
 New members are encouraged to come along to the reunion as it’s a good social gathering which is what it’s all about.